kjjuno/GitComponentVersion/docs/source/how.rst

 How it Works
 ============

-TODO: Detail the process for determining the version of a component

 GitComponentVersion uses a combination of a ``GitComponentVersion.json`` file at the root of your repository, and the git history to determine the version for multiple components within a single repository.